theimowski/master-thesis/docs/section-industry.md

 OCaml found its adoption in a few prospering companies, such as {{{ocamlwebsite}}}:

 * **Jane Street** - a proprietary trading firm that uses OCaml as its primary development platform {{{minsky2008caml}}},
-* **LexiFi** - company that used OCaml to develop the Modeling Language for Finance (MLFi), which is the first formal language that accurately describes the most sophisticated capital market, credit, and investment products,
+* **LexiFi** - company that used OCaml to develop the Modeling Language for Finance (MLFi), which is *"the first formal language that accurately describes the most sophisticated capital market, credit, and investment products"*,
 * **Facebook** - which does not need any introduction, uses OCaml for the following:
     * Hack - a programming language with its compiler written in OCaml, as an extension to PHP with static typing,
     * pfff - a set of tools for static code analysis, which allows Facebook to keep track of its enormous code-bases.